Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

     Example 1:     l1 12 33 133m
     Example 2:     l1 12 33 133m ic=12.7m

-**Comments:** The \"initial condition\" (`ic=`) variable is the inductor\'s current in units of _amps_ at the start of DC analysis.
+**Comments:** The \"initial condition\" (`ic=`) variable is the inductor's current in units of _amps_ at the start of DC analysis.
 It is an optional value, with the starting current assumed to be zero if unspecified.
 Starting current values for inductors are interpreted by SPICE only if the .tran analysis option is invoked.

 #### [INDUCTOR COUPLING (transformers)]{#xtocid15789298}